Marvin Jones (linebacker): Personal life

 Jones's brother Fred Jones and nephew Fredrick Jones both played football at Florida State as well.
+His son Marvin Jones Jr. played at Florida State and is a current linebacker for the Seattle Seahawks.

 Jones started the Marvin Jones Charitable Foundation, an organization dedicated to supporting and motivating youth towards success by engaging them in positive experiences through academics, community involvement and sports.

 Jones holds a B.S in Sociology from Charter Oak State College, and diplomas in counseling and herbal medicine from the Institute of Natural Healing.
 He lives in Fort Myers, Florida.